tsileo/blobstash/docs/blobdb.md

 - A remote BlobDB instance? (not started yet)
 - Submit a pull request!

+## Namespace

+When interacting with BlobDB, you must specify a **namespace**, used to indicate ownership,

 ## Routing

-You can define rules to specify where blobs should be stored, depending on whether it's a meta blob or not, or depending on the host it come from.
+You can define rules to specify where blobs should be stored, depending on whether it's a meta blob or not, or depending on the namespace it come from.

 **Blobs are routed to the first matching rule backend, rules order is important.**